niilante/FFCK/docs/FAQ/FAQ.md

 **... or in other words, every single browser based telemetry element gets disabled — because in my point of view, this belongs into test/nightly builds and not into stable or ESR releases**

-## Optional addons to enhance several Firefox functions
+## Optional addons to enhance some Firefox functions

 The following extensions are not there to ‘harden’ Mozilla Firefox, it's more my personally recommendation to comply certain Firefox functions.
 It’s not meant that such addons are there to ‘secure’' your overall web-habits, there also not there to avoid any data leaks.